 Multiple residents’ comments: Good communication is key.

+Sign Discussion

 See the previous discussion for historical comments by President Roberts.

 Director McAskin: When CHN was built, the signs weren’t marked on the platt maps.
 There is no legal basis for their existence.
 The HOA has asked the City to calendar a request for license for the right of way usage.
 We believe that is on the City agenda for August.